Bis(trifluoromethyl)peroxide: History

+BTP was first synthesised by an electrolysis reaction using aqueous solutions containing trifluoroacetate ion but only in trace amounts.
+BTP was one of the by-products formed during trifluoromethylation reactions carried out by Swarts.
+Later it was discovered that BTP had some unusual properties and so more economically viable synthesis routes were sought.
+An early example was that of Porter and Cady, who were able to achieve a conversion rate of around 20-30% at atmospheric pressure and up to 90% at elevated pressure in an autoclave.

 Synthesis and reaction

-Present methods of the synthesis of bis(trifluoromethyl)peroxide involves the reaction of carbonyl fluoride and chlorine trifluoride at 0-300 °C.
+Present methods of the synthesis of BTP involves the reaction of carbonyl fluoride and chlorine trifluoride at 0-300 °C.

-An example of this reaction is the reaction of carbonyl fluoride and chlorine trifluoride in the presence of akali metal fluorides or bifluorides at 100-250 °C. This example is quite insensitive to variations in temperature.
+An example of this reaction is the reaction of carbonyl fluoride and chlorine trifluoride in the presence of alkali metal fluorides or bifluorides at 100-250 °C. This example is quite insensitive to variations in temperature.